lukateg/strength-age/README.md

 -- retry test multiple times and redirect back willaredirect you through multiple test reviews SOLUTION: create reusable test review component and new route for test review from class, then use the review component on both routes and just different router back route in header on different routes

--- create main page components like main-header and reuse it across the app -- check if we want to delete all tests and reviews when deleting the class since user could create those within the generate tests page thinking they are not associated with class
+-- add progress bar from 0.1 do 1.0 version on the landing page and display that as progress from beta to live app -- create main page components like main-header and reuse it across the app -- check if we want to delete all tests and reviews when deleting the class since user could create those within the generate tests page thinking they are not associated with class
 -- replace all history back buttons with normal routes and align all layout patterns